 This question really contains the substance of what many readers want to find out.
-The porosity of quartzite matters because a stone's porosity will determine if and how often a countertop made form quartzite will need to be sealed.
+The porosity of quartzite matters because a stone's porosity will determine if and how often a countertop made form quartzite will need to be sealed using a quartzite sealer.
 Porous stone needs to be sealed and non-porous stone does not require it.
 Thus, quartzite that is non-porous may require less frequent sealing (although other factors play a role in this facet of stone care).

 Quartzite In Geological Context

 There are natural quartzite stone slabs that are 100% quartzite and fit the classification that geologists use.
 After all, geologists love rock!
 They also know a lot about it and when a geologist sets out to purchase a quartzite slab, she is likely going to define "quartzite" very differently from the person that is more concerned about the way the stone looks.
 The geologist is going to note the hardness of every inch of the slab.
 She will recognize the stone's composition and focus on the mineral content of the material.
 From a geological standpoint quartzite contains 100% quartz.
 The mineral quartz is not porous.
 So a slab that is geologically classified as quartzite is going to be recognizable to a scientist.